Pet Grooming Cost Estimator

 • Experiment with tip percentage to budget realistically for gratuities if you like to tip your groomer.

-If the total feels high, you can reduce add-ons, stretch the time between full grooms, or shift some maintenance tasks (like brushing or basic bathing) to at-home care while keeping periodic professional visits for haircuts and nail trims.
+If the total feels high, you might reduce add-ons, stretch the time between full grooms, or move some maintenance tasks like brushing and light bathing to at-home care while still keeping periodic professional appointments for haircuts, de-shedding, or nail work.
+The point is not to cut corners on welfare.
+It is to understand which decisions affect cost the most so you can choose the grooming routine that fits both your pet and your budget.

 Worked example: small dog with periodic extras